nicholaspretorius/cloud-nd-microservices-1/README.md

 * /feed: http://localhost:8081
 * /client: http://localhost:8000

+### eksctl

+To setup and run the clusters take a look at the `k8s/cluster.yaml`.

+Then run:

+* `eksctl create cluster -f k8s/cluster.yaml`

 ### Terraform

 There is a terraform folder containing Terraform variables, specifically, pay attention to `terraform.tfvars` and modify where appropriate.